-Today we pay homage to renowned textile artist and 2020 Rappaport Prize winner Sonya Clark.
+We pay homage to renowned textile artist and 2020 Rappaport Prize winner, Sonya Clark.

 Sonya Clark’s work draws on everyday materials to investigate how our assignment of meaning to objects reflects our personal and collective attitudes.
 For decades, Clark has sustained her line of inquiry into the Black experience in the United States, often using cultural symbols to grapple with the relationships between history, social justice, institutional racism, and racial inequality.
-Large-scale, immersive works by Clark, including Monumental Cloth, The Flag We Should Know, will be on view at deCordova Sculpture Park and Museum, in Lincoln, this spring.
+Large-scale, immersive works by Clark, including Monumental Cloth, The Flag We Should Know, were on view at deCordova Sculpture Park and Museum, in Lincoln, in Spring, 2021.

 Sonya’s latest project is the Solidarity Book Project, which challenges us to think about what it means to stand in solidarity with Black and Indigenous communities and take action towards a more just and equitable society.
 For each virtual response to this challenge, organizations serving Black and Indigenous communities in need of books will receive funding up to $100,000.
 In Clark’s words, “This artwork acknowledges the power of books to shape thought and the physicality of books to shape symbols.
 In community, we sculpt a better future.
 In solidarity, we fight against Indigenous oppression, systemic racism, and anti-Blackness through art, activism, and restorative practice.”
 For more information about the Solidarity Book Project, please click here.